pythonindia/inpycon2019/README.md

 This site is built with [Jekyll](https://jekyllrb.com/).

+For production deployments, we run the output of Jekyll through [Parcel](https://parceljs.org/) to generate an optimised build.
+We are doing this because the JavaScript has a better set of tools to do this compared to Jekyll.

 ### Getting Started

 * Install Jekyll.
 You can do so by running `gem install bundler jekyll`.